MuhammadSobhy/DesignPatterns/README.md

 ### Structural Pattern
 Design patterns that describe how objects are connected to one another.
 ##### 1- Facade Pattern
-Provide a single simplified interface for client classes to interact with the subsystem(The client should not know anything about the subsystem classes).
+Provides a single simplified interface for client classes to interact with the subsystem(The client should not know anything about the subsystem classes).

 ##### 2- Adapter Pattern
 To help facilitate comunication between two existing systems by providing a compatible interface.